Background

 Societal Impact

-Improved access to data products from commercial systems, reduced latency acquisitions, and improved derivation of new research and operational products would enable new opportunities for research across thematic areas.
-Planet high-resolution and stereo imagery have many applications including mapping trees and canopy elevation, monitoring land cover characteristics and change, infrastructure, and shoreline change.
+Improved access to data products from commercial systems, reduced latency acquisitions, and improved derivation of new research and operational products can enable new opportunities for research across thematic areas.
+Planet high-resolution and stereo images have many applications, including mapping trees and canopy elevation, monitoring characteristics and change of land cover, infrastructure, and shorelines.

 Resources